Pearl and Hermes Atoll: Exploitation of oysters

 In 1927, Captain William Greig Anderson of the Lanikai Fishing Company was fishing for tuna and in the process, discovered beds of black-lip pearl oysters in the atoll.
 He reported that they were rich with pearls – the only pearl beds in the United States.
 Anderson formed a trading company to capitalize on his find.
 Over the next three years, his trading company harvested some 20,000 pearls from the atoll, with the largest of these having a reported value of US$5,000.
 Some 150 tons of oyster shells, valued for their shiny mother-of-pearl, were harvested in the process.
 They were primarily sold to button manufacturers on the United States mainland.

 In 1929, oyster harvesting in the atoll was made illegal by the government of the Territory of Hawaii.
 In 1930, the United States Bureau of Fisheries decided to conduct a thorough study of the atoll, led by Dr. Paul Galtsoff.
 The United States Navy loaned the minesweeper ship Whippoorwill for the five-week expedition, which covered the reef's geography, flora, and invertebrate and fish populations.
 A specific emphasis was placed on the pearl oyster population.
 Only 470 oysters were found.
 320 were collected alive, and 150 were opened for examination.
 An estimated 10% contained pearls.
-Based on those findings, the surveyors concluded that Captain Anderson must have harvested between 150,000-200,000 oysters to obtain his reported 20,000 pearls, which had significantly depleted the oyster beds.
+Based on those findings, the surveyors concluded that Captain Anderson must have harvested between 150,000 and 200,000 oysters to obtain his reported 20,000 pearls, which had significantly depleted the oyster beds.

 The Whippoorwill expedition documented wildlife aside from the oysters: Dr. Galtsoff's report indicated that they had found seals, sharks, sea turtles, albatrosses, booby birds, and numerous species of fish.
 They did not find any of the trees which Captain Brooks had mentioned in his 1857 report.